Fale/laravelfaq/faq/carbon/use-carbon.md

-# Can I use Carbon in a Laravel 4 project?
+# How can I use Carbon in a Laravel 4 project?

-Yes, to do it you can use two methods:
+There are two methods:

 ## Method 1
 Every time you need Carbon, you call it as `Carbon\Carbon` (ie: `$carbon = new Carbon\Carbon;`)